European Market Situation

 While drafting a regulation scheme for dockless bike sharing the region of Brussels also asked citizens for their opinion.

-GobeeBike since October 2017, vandalism and theft have occurred since the beginning (see here)
+GobeeBike from October 2017 until the beginning of 2018, vandalism and theft have occurred since the beginning (see here)

-GobeeBike since November 2017, in January 2018 380 out of 400 bikes had been stolen or were too damaged to be used (see here)
+GobeeBike from November 2017 until January 2018, in January 2018 380 out of 400 bikes had been stolen or were too damaged to be used (see here)

 In January 2018 it was announced that GobeeBike would leave Lille and Reims as 80% to 90% of their fleet had been vandalized or stolen (see here, here and here).
 In February 2018 GobeeBike completely stopped operating in France due to too much vandalism (see here).

-oBike since August 2017, suddenly 7,000 bikes could be found in the city without the permission of the city which lead to unhappiness of citizens and many dumped bikes (see here).
+oBike from August 2017 until August 2018, suddenly 7,000 bikes could be found in the city without the permission of the city which lead to unhappiness of citizens and many dumped bikes (see here).
 In March 2018 it was announced that 6,000 of those bikes would leave the city due to too much vandalism (see here).

 LimeBike since December 2017